megasnort/django-utf8field/README.rst

     :target: https://coveralls.io/github/megasnort/django-utf8field?branch=master
     :alt: Coverage

+This package was created because at my work, `Language and Translation Technology Team`_ at the University of Ghent, we often create demos on the web that allow the user to input and process text or files.
+These texts are then processed by other scripts that expect clean UTF-8-texts.
-Sometimes you want to only allow UTF-8 only content.
-This library extends the Django FileField, CharField and TextField by checking if the content of a file or text is UTF-8.
+This library extends the Django FileField, CharField and TextField by checking if the content of a submitted file or text is clean UTF-8.
 If not, it generates an error.
-An extra check is executed for four byte long characters, which too can cause problems when trying to process a file as UTF-8.
+Extra checks are executed for four byte long characters and NULL characters.

 Requirements